 I remember the other children and Harpo Marx fondly.

-I remember enjoying practicing, at age 1
+I remember enjoying practicing, at almost age 1

 I was a kid when our house burned in a fire.
 The only things left were the clothes we wore (or weren't wearing) when we ran outside that early morning.
 We didn't have windows in January or beds.
 The walls were black and gaping.
-Mom took what money was left and replaced the piano.
+We took what money was left and replaced the piano.
 Priorities!

 But enough about me.
 To be continued.